trafficit/geo-location-bot/README.md

-# geo-location-bot
-The program shows the location to search for intruders who steal other people's accounts in telegram and ask friends (who are in the phone book) for money.
-Works with nodejes
 # Geo-location Bot

 A lightweight chat bot built with **Node.js** and **Express** that can detect and display user geolocation.
 The project is containerized with Docker for easy deployment and portability.